Alaska law officer killed in muskox attack outside his house

 Court services officers are law enforcement officers that provide prisoner transport services, courthouse security and court document service, troopers spokesperson Austin McDaniel said.
 He could not immediately say how many animals were part of the group that Worland was trying to keep away.

-The Alaska State Troopers, Alaska Wildlife Troopers and state Department of Fish and Game are investigating.
+The Alaska State Troopers, Alaska Wildlife Troopers and the state Department of Fish and Game are investigating.

 Muskoxen are stocky, long-haired animals with slight shoulder humps and horns and can weigh up to 800 pounds (363 kilograms), according to the fish and game department.